bookshelf/bookshelf/README.md

 });
 ```

-This initialization should likely only ever happen once in your application, as it creates a connection pool for the current database, you should use the `bookshelf` instance returned throughout your library.
-You'll need to store this instance created by the initialize somewhere in the application you can reference it.
+This initialization should likely only ever happen once in your application.
+As it creates a connection pool for the current database, you should use the `bookshelf` instance returned throughout your library.
+You'll need to store this instance created by the initialize somewhere in the application so you can reference it.
 A common pattern to follow is to initialize the client in a module so you can easily reference it later:

 ```js
 // In a file named something like bookshelf.js